Alejandro-Jaime-Pozas/subsy_backend/README.md

 At the top level really is the company object.
 A company is always linked to a user, as is a user always linked to a company (though user can have personal email in which case their company will be their unique email).
   - The company name will be extracted using the user's work (or personal) email domain via the hunter.io API https://hunter.io/api-documentation/v2

 PLAID USES AN OBJ CALLED ITEM.
-ITEM REFERENCES A USER LOGIN O AN ONLINE BANK.
-THIS ITEM IS BASICALLY A USER LOGIN TO AN ONLINE BANK ACCT.
-WILL NEED TO ADD THIS OBJ PERHAPS TO SUBSY FOR FUNCTIONALITY.
+ITEM REFERENCES A USER'S LOGIN CREDENTIALS TO AN ONLINE BANK.
+SO, ITEM = LINKED BANK.
+THE ONLY ISSUE THAT COULD ARISE IS IF USER CHANGES THEIR LOGIN CREDENTIALS, THEN WILL RETURN ERROR AND WILL NEED TO PROMPT USER TO UPDATE THAT.

 A company can also have a LinkedBank.
 LinkedBank refers to the user-specific log in to their online bank provider (ie Chase online bank).A linked bank, as opposed to just a bank, refers to a company user's link to their online bank.
 This is different from just referring to a bank, where Chase has millions of clients which would be considered a bank.
   - PLAID API will be used to integrate a user's online bank into our API